anadezama/Self-Audit/README.md

 ### 3. PowerBI

 The PowerBI calculates the final grade of each Self-Audit  submitted.
 It also analyzes the information and gives insights.

-The process to calculate the final grade is the following:
+The details of the calculation process is explained below on the **PowerBI** section.

 ### 4. Template